Using Filters, grouping NNX variables

 Grouping States#

-With the knowledge of Filters at hand, let’s see how nnx.split is roughly implemented.
-Key ideas:
+With the knowledge of Filters from previous sections at hand, let’s learn how to roughly implement nnx.split.
+Here are the key ideas:

 • Use State.flat_state to get the flat representation of the state.